WIVIV/QLD_Flood_2011/README.md

 #### [Raw Data by LGA, Postcode and Suburb](./Assets/Excel/lga_postcode_suburb_counts.xlsx)

 ### Conclusion
-By leveraging geospatial analysis techniques and utilizing diverse datasets, this project successfully assessed the impact of the 2011 Queensland Flood.
-The findings highlight the most affected LGAs, suburbs, and postcodes, providing crucial information for disaster management and recovery planning.
+By leveraging geospatial analysis and utilising diverse datasets, this project successfully assessed the impact of the 2011 Queensland Flood.
+The findings highlight the most affected LGAs, suburbs, and postcodes.
 This analysis can serve as a foundation for further studies on climate risk and inform decision-making processes aimed at reducing the impact of future floods in Queensland.

 ### Attribution